FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata

 \subsection{Pooling}

-In addition, the statistical Frequency pooling is a common technique to improve the reliability of statistical tests when faced with infrequent symbols/events/bins.
+Frequency pooling is a common technique to improve the reliability of statistical tests when faced with infrequent symbols/events/bins.
 The idea is to combine the frequency of infrequent symbols and thus gain confidence in the outcome of statistical tests.
-When learning PDFAs, frequency pooling is very important as the majority of states that are merged during determinization are infrequent.
-Every blue state that is considered for merging is the root of a prefix tree with frequent states near the root and infrequent states in all of its branches.
-Pooling can be quite straightforward, for example, one can simply combine the counts of symbols that occur less that a user-defined threshold in either or both states of the merge pair.
-We noticed, however, that straightforward pooling strategies can miss obvious differences: {
+When learning PDFAs, frequency pooling is essential as most states merged during determinization are infrequent.
+Every blue state considered for merging is the root of a prefix tree with frequent states near the root and infrequent states in all of its branches.
+Pooling can be pretty straightforward.
+For example, one can combine the counts of symbols that occur under a user-defined threshold in either or both states of the merge-pair.

+However, we noticed that straightforward pooling strategies, such as combining columns containing cells with a count of less than 5, can miss obvious differences.
+Consider, for instance, the following contingency table of symbol counts for two states $q$ and $q'$:

-Although states $q$ and $q'$ are different, the pooled counts (combining columns that have cells with count less than 5) show that they are identical.
-This creates problems for state merging as the algorithm will consider such merges consistent while clearly they are not.
-Merging these small counts can have a large effect on the final model since they are added to the representative state $q$ (see Algorithm~\ref{alg:merge}).
+Although states $q$ and $q'$ show different distributions (only 4 occurrences overlap in both states), the pooled counts are identical.
+This creates problems for state merging as the algorithm will consider such merges consistent while they are not.
+Merging these small counts can greatly affect the final model since they are added to the representative state $q$ (see Algorithm~\ref{alg:merge}).
 This thus influences all subsequent statistical tests performed on $q$.
-Moreover, this effect can be large since there are many states with small counts in the prefix tree.
-In FlexFringe, we therefore opted to perform a different pooling strategy, with the aim of not hiding these differences.
+This effect can be large since many states have small counts in the prefix tree.
+In FlexFringe, we opted for a pooling strategy that aims not to hide such differences.
 We build two pools: